 After the process, pop the AeroPress plungers into each other and press all the way through.
 The vacuum pod at the end of the chambers should stick through the other side.

 Using this storage technique, the vacuum seal will not be kept under pressure and will live a long and happy life.
 I suggest keeping all the AeroPress parts close to each other not to risk losing one of them.

-It is always nice to know some great cleaning ways to get that shiny coffee brewer you once bought.
-I know that most coffee brewers have a limited lifespan, but cleaning them the right way might extend it by a few months or even years.
+Knowing some great cleaning ways to get that shiny coffee brewer you once bought is always nice.
+Most coffee brewers have a limited lifespan, but cleaning them the right way might extend it by a few months or even years.